Perth Cup: Winners

+2023 Perth Cup incident

+The 2023 Perth Cup was abandoned mid-race after a two-horse collision between Dom To Shoot and Chili Is Hot.
+Chili Is Hot was euthanized on-site, while Dom To Shoot suffered leg abrasions but went on to make a full recovery.
+Both jockeys involved, Peter Knuckey and Jordan Turner, were uninjured.
+Jockey Joseph Azzopardi subsequently received a six-week ban, charged with riding carelessly on his mount Buster Bash, whose heels were clipped by Chili Is Hot, leading to the fall.
+The race was re-run two weeks later on 14 January 2023, and ironically was won by Buster Bash.

 2008 race fall

 The 2008 Perth Cup was marred by a six-horse fall which resulted in three jockeys being taken to hospital with minor injuries.
 Following a stewards inquiry, apprentice jockey Chloe Chatfield was suspended for 10 weeks.
 The race was won by favourite Cats Fun.